 This is at the core of understanding the lighting pyramid.
 The goal here is to simultaneously reduce those two costly areas –– energy and labor.
 A switch from incandescent to LED, for example, could save you 85 percent in energy costs and result in not having to change the light bulb in that socket for years, rather than multiple times in a single year.

-2. Focus on applications that are on all the time
+2. Focus on places where the lights are on 24/7

 As you consider the lighting pyramid and the impact that energy and lifespan

 Think about your parking garages, common areas, lobbies, and stairwells.
 Your lights are on all the time there.
 They have to be.
 It’s non-negotiable.

 Any area where your lights are burning 24/7 is an area with a big “retrofit” target on its back.
 "The longer you burn it, the faster the payback," we like to say.

 Using up the energy required to light these areas is something you just can’t get around, and you'll go through more replacement bulbs in these applications than anywhere else.
 So why not prioritize efficiency by using the least amount of energy and labor possible by not having to pay for as many replacement products?
 That’s what a switch to LED would do for you.

 Think about common areas such as lobbies, garages, stairwells, and elevator landings.
 Not only does it look unappealing if a few lights are burnt out in that area, but it can also be